oysteijo/simd_neuralnet/examples/README.md

 case, I think the number is 111).
 The next integers indicate the of the next levels.
 It is good advice to keep these multiples of the number of floats you can store in an SIMD register.
 This is 4 for SSE, 8 for AVX and 16 for AVX-512.
-The last integer in the size array is the nuber of outputs of the neural network.
+The last integer in the size array is the number of outputs of the neural network.
 We are doing a binary classification, so one output (edible or poisonous) should do.

 The next inputs to `neuralnet_create()` is an array of strings that sets the activation functions at the outputs of each layer.
-I picked "relu" activations for intermediate layers, and then "sigmoid" activation on the output, such that the out will approch 0 or 1 depending on which class it predicts.
+I picked "relu" activations for intermediate layers, and then "sigmoid" activation on the output, such that the out will approach 0 or 1 depending on which class it predicts.

 That is how to create a `neuralnet_t` datatype.
 Note that this datatype is already able to perform a